WouterBrookhuis/templating/TemplatingLibCLI/Template variable names.md

 | TypeFieldTemplate | The template for a single field in the type/object declaration |
 | TypeNameTemplate | Template for turning an obj_name and module_name into a full type name |

 The graph below shows how the templates are nested when generating the code.
+The (+) indicates that there could be one or more of the given templates placed by the generator.

 ```
 FileTemplate